 TOXICITY: although a relatively stable plastic, it may leach nonylphenol when exposed to ultraviolet light/ sunlight, as well as other additives with estrogen-mimicking activity.

 RECYCLING: about 10-15% in Europe, downcycled in bottles for non-food items, plastic lumber and furniture, piping, recycling bins, fencing, floor tile, buckets, crates, flower pots, garden edging, film and sheeting.

 ALTERNATIVEs: reusable bags from cotton/ hemp for grocery shopping, glass bottles/ jars, stainless steel/ bamboo containers.

-#3 POLYVINYL CHLORIDE (V or Vinyl or PVC) - the use of PVC has decreased due to serious health and environmental pollution issues associated with its production process, use and disposal.
+The use of PVC has decreased due to serious health and environmental pollution issues associated with its production process, use and disposal.
 The toxicity issues related to PVC are given by the presence of chloride, which can and is combined to multiple toxic additives (phthalates).

 USES: toys, take-away containers for food, non-food packaging, squeeze bottles, shampoo bottles, mouthwash bottles, cooking oil bottles, detergent and window-cleaner bottles, shower curtains, blood bags and medical tubing, clothing, wire and cable insulation, carpet backing and flooring, blister packs, clamshell packaging, credit cards, piping, vinyl siding, window frames, fencing, decking, multiple construction materials.